porterbmoody/datascienceisawsome/docs/visualize.md

 \begin{center}\includegraphics[width=0.7\linewidth]{screenshots/altair_chartcombine} \end{center}

 This, however, introduces some duplication in our code.
 Imagine if you wanted to change the y-axis to display `cty` instead of `hwy`.
 You'd need to change the variable in two places, and you might forget to update one.
-You can avoid this type of repetition by passing a set of encodings to base `alt.Chart()`.
-Altair will treat these encodings as global encodings that apply to each mark in the chart.
+You can avoid this type of repetition by passing a set of encodings to a base `alt.Chart()`.
+Altair will treat these encodings as global encodings that apply to each mark layer in the layered chart.
 In other words, this code will produce the same plot as the previous code:

 ```python